Murder of Hannah Graham: Connection to Morgan Harrington case

 On September 15, 2015, Matthew was formally charged with first degree murder and abduction with intent to defile in the murder of Harrington.
-In a February 29, 2016 letter to news media, prosecutors said Matthew would plead guilty.
-Matthew pled guilty and received four additional life terms.
-He is currently at Red Onion State Prison.
+In a February 29, 2016, letter to news media, prosecutors said Matthew would plead guilty.
+Matthew pleaded guilty and received four additional life terms.
+As of May 2025, he is serving his sentences at Red Onion State Prison.

 Legal proceedings

 Matthew's first court appearance was scheduled for December 4, 2014.
 Matthew's attorney stated that he would not ask the court for bail for his client.

 On February 10, 2015, Albemarle County commonwealth's attorney Denise Lunsford announced that Matthew was being indicted for first-degree murder of Graham, in addition to the abduction charges.
 On May 5, 2015, prosecutors announced that Matthew would be charged with capital murder.
 The increased charge of capital murder meant that Matthew could have faced the death penalty if convicted.
 The trial date was set for July 5, 2016.
-On March 2, 2016, Matthew pled guilty.
+On March 2, 2016, Matthew pleaded guilty.
 Later, Matthew received four additional life terms.

 Fairfax case

 On October 20, 2014, Matthew was indicted on charges of attempted murder, object sexual penetration, and abduction with intent to defile from an incident that occurred in September 2005 in Fairfax, Virginia.
 On November 14, 2014, Matthew pleaded not guilty to the charges, and a trial was set to begin on March 9, 2015.
 On February 6, 2015, the Fairfax trial was postponed, with a new trial to be set on February 13.
 On February 18, Matthew appeared in court, where Albemarle County Circuit Judge Cheryl Higgins scheduled his jury trial to begin on June 29.

 However, the trial began on June 8, and on June 10, Matthew abruptly entered an Alford plea, and was convicted on all charges.
 On October 2, 2015, Matthew was sentenced to three life terms in the Fairfax case.

 Memorial

 After Graham's remains were discovered and identified, students at UVA erected a memorial on grounds in her honor.
 The World Bank also holds an annual award for innovations to reduce gender-based violence held in memory of Graham.
+The Hannah E. Graham Memorial Scholarship was created in 2021 in honor of her dedication and participation in softball leagues around Northern Virginia.